christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 ### Future DNS record types

-Future record types SHOULD be added by breaking down the RDATA field specified by the coresponding RFC of DNS record type.
+Future record types SHOULD be added by breaking down the RDATA field specified by the RFC of the corresponding DNS record type.

 ## Signaling supported record types
 The server MUST provide a list of supported record types to the client.